dev-gough/sparq/README.md

 - Think about integrating indian language

 ### Styling
+-  /products
+    - fix sparqlinq img sizing
+    - new image for sparqsync
 -  /investors
     - ensure videos do not get cut off at different screen sizes and zoom levels
 - /products/{product}